-'He Can't Possibly Be That Stupid Naturally.'
-Chelsea Handler Shreds Sean Spicer's Hitler Comment on Conan
+Chelsea Handler Says Sean Spicer's Apology 'Means Nothing'

 Chelsea Handler is unimpressed with President Trump's Press Secretary.

-The comedian tore into Sean Spicer during an appearance on Conan O'Brien's show on Tuesday, after Spicer caused outcry when he incorrectly said "even Hitler didn't use chemical weapons" at a press briefing Tuesday.
+The comedian tore into Sean Spicer during an appearance on Conan O'Brien's show Conan on Tuesday, after Spicer caused outcry when he incorrectly said "even Hitler didn't use chemical weapons" at a press briefing Tuesday.

 Spicer "can’t possibly be that stupid naturally" Handler said.